What Happens To Solar Panels In A Hurricane?

 Similar scenarios were seen in the aftermaths of Hurricane Michael, which hit the Florida panhandle in 2018, and Hurricane Sandy, which impacted New Jersey in 2012.

 Preparing for the Worst

 While solar paneling is resilient, one of the most common causes of solar panel damage is from falling debris, which can be more prevalent during a hurricane.

 Thankfully, most home insurance plans cover rooftop solar panels, as it is considered a permanent attachment to your home.
 However, certain systems — such as ground mount panels or solar carports — might require a supplemental policy or an add-on to your existing policy.

 As with any home investment, an increase in coverage limits might also protect you from headaches down the road if storm damage should occur.

-The best option for those considering a solar investment, or those looking to ensure their investment is protected as hurricane season approaches, is to speak directly with your insurance provider.
-Since no insurance plan or provider is the same, your agent will be able to provide the most accurate information and suggestions as related to your situation.
+The best option is to speak directly with your insurance provider.
+No insurance plan or provider is the same.
+Your agent will provide the most accurate information and suggestions for your situation.

-Much like other home improvement projects, the more you are willing to invest in quality from the start, the better return you’ll get on that investment.
-While solar panels are built to withstand the worst that Mother Nature can throw at them, opting for low-quality panels from inexperienced installers can result in increased risks of damage when storms come your way.
+Like other home improvement projects, the more you invest in quality from the start, the better return you’ll get.
+Solar panels are built to withstand the worst that Mother Nature can throw at them.
+But opting for low-quality panels from inexperienced installers can result in increased risks of damage when storms come your way.

-Contact us today to get solar installation quotes from trusted professionals, and know that when storm season comes, your home solar system will be prepared for the worst.
+Contact us today to get solar installation quotes from trusted professionals.